This guidance advises PCBUs how to choose, use and maintain an on-tool water suppression system to control dust.

 - how to use the system correctly

-- other controls that may be needed (eg respiratory protective equipment and how to use/fit it properly)
+- other controls that may be needed (for example, respiratory protective equipment and how to use/fit it properly)

 - common faults, how to spot them, how to fix them